Next Start

 What kind of maintenance should regularly be performed to keep a car in proper working order?

 As an automotive mechanic, it’s your job to keep the cars you work on in excellent condition.
-In order to do so, one of your major responsibilities will most likely be to complete routine vehicle maintenance checks.
+To do so, one of your major responsibilities will most likely be to complete routine vehicle maintenance checks.

 When an employer asks you this question, they’re testing your job knowledge.
 They want to know that you have the necessary skills and background to do the job right!
 Take your time when answering this question and be sure to provide enough detail around each step of the process, from changing the oil and oil filter to checking your tires to examining belts and hoses.